1944 United States presidential election in New York

 World War II was a huge factor in President Roosevelt's race for the presidency in 1944.
 Here Roosevelt can be seen meeting with other Allied leaders at the 1943 Cairo Conferences, about 1 year before D-Day.

 The 1944 United States presidential election in New York took place on November 7, 1944.
 All contemporary 48 states were part of the 1944 United States presidential election.
 Voters chose 47 electors to the Electoral College, which selected the president and vice president.
 New York was the home state of both major party nominees.
-It was won by incumbent Democratic President Franklin D. Roosevelt, who was running against incumbent Republican Governor Thomas E. Dewey.
+It was won by incumbent Democratic President Franklin D. Roosevelt, who was running against incumbent Republican Party Governor Thomas E. Dewey.
 Roosevelt ran with U.S. Senator from Missouri Harry S. Truman, and Dewey ran with Ohio Governor John W. Bricker, an opponent during the 1944 Republican primaries, as vice president.

 New York weighed in for this election as 2% more Republican than the national average.
-The presidential election of 1944 was a very partisan for New York, with more than 99.6% of the electorate casting votes for either the Democratic Party or the Republican.
+The presidential election of 1944 was a very partisan one for New York, with more than 99.6% of the electorate casting votes for either the Democratic Party or the Republican Party.
 In typical form for the time, the highly populated centers of New York City, Albany, Buffalo, and Rochester voted primarily Democratic, while the majority of smaller counties in New York turned out for Dewey as the Republican candidate.
 Much of Roosevelt's margin of victory was provided by his dominance in New York City.
 Roosevelt took over 60% of the vote in Manhattan, Brooklyn and the Bronx, and decisively won New York City as a whole, although the boroughs of Queens and Staten Island remained Republican as they had voted in 1940.